-The concept and exercise of community self-government in America dates back to the Mayflower Compact, adopted in 1620, over a hundred and fifty years before Thomas Jefferson codified the principles of local self-government in the Declaration of Independence.
-The Mayflower Compact was the first constitution of its kind written by the American colonists, and it set the stage for an understanding of government that dramatically departed from imperial and divine rule.
+The concept and exercise of community self-government in America dates back to the codified the principles of local self-government in the Declaration of Independence.
+The it set the stage for an understanding of government that dramatically departed from imperial and divine rule.
 In one paragraph, the original colonists dismantled the old system of government-